tswmy/login-form/README.md

 ## Assignment: Choosing a team and storing your responses

 ## Overview:
-This project involves users registering, logging in, and submitting their responses (choosing a team) which will be stored in a local database.
+Our project encompasses a comprehensive user management system, facilitating user registration, login, and submission of responses—specifically, the selection of a team.
+These responses are systematically stored within a secure, locally hosted database.

 ### Languages used:
 1. HTML